leepatpl/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)

-3. Calculate and report the mean and median of the total number of steps taken per day.
+#### Calculate and report the mean and median of the total number of steps taken per day:

 ```r